Unique in what sense? Heterogeneous relationships between multiple types of uniqueness and popularity in music: Robustness Checks

 \subsection{Analyzing only recent songs}

 Another way to address the heavier weights for more recent consumption of songs and the younger age groups of audiences is to perform analysis restricted to a more recent period, e.g., 2005 or later.
 It turns out that the coefficients based on the recent period are weaker than the main findings.
 Nevertheless, the coefficients of audio uniqueness and lyrics uniqueness remain significant and in the same direction in the restricted analysis.
 As a result, the substantive conclusion remains unchanged in the restricted analysis.
+These results are shown in Figure~\ref{fig:regn-2005}